 7.2 Residence Credit Requirements

-Students must earn at least 30 semester credit hours at OSU.
+Students must earn at least 30 semester credit hours at OSU (excluding credit for prior learning and correspondence study).
 At least 15 of the final 30 hours applied toward the degree or at least fifty percent of the upper-division hours required by OSU in the major field must be satisfactorily completed at OSU.
 In the Spears School of Business, a minimum of 15 of the last 30 hours applied toward the degree and at least 50 percent of the upper-division hours required in the major field must be satisfactorily completed at OSU.

 Discussion/Approval Record